Ha! Yes! Design is…

 Rushes turned around so fast they SPIN.

-It’s also Jim Hayes and some pencils and electronic equipment in a house with an evolving collection of people and animals.
-It was recently called Cenozoic Design.
+It’s also Jim Hayes and some pencils and electronic equipment in a house with almost as many offices as bedrooms.
+It was originally called Cenozoic Design.
 Only geologists understand that name.

 I’ve thrived as a free-lancer in two centuries because my philosophy is to provide high-quality design, illustration and writing, within your time frame, at a cost lower than places with receptionists.